Bachelor of Science, Syracuse University, Syracuse, NY 1980

-From 1995-2003, Burton led the University of Oregon's Warsaw Sports Marketing Center to international prominence serving as both its director and executive director (1998-03).
-During this time, Burton initiated Oregon's engagement with Fudan University in Shanghai, China, and worked closely with NIKE as they developed NIKE's business efforts in China.
-While at Oregon, Burton also created the Burton Marketing Group working almost exclusively in league management and sponsorship for entities such as IMG, the U.S. Basketball Academy, Philippine Basketball Association (PBA), Japanese Pro Soccer league (J-League), National Football League (NFL), National Hockey League (NHL), Australian NBL, Visa, Oakland Raiders and Sport Accord.
-More recent clients have included the Buffalo Bills (NFL), the Professional Bull Riders and TSE.
+From 1995-2003, Burton led the University of Oregon’s Warsaw Sports Marketing Center to international prominence serving as both its director and executive director (1998-03).
+During this time, Burton initiated Oregon’s engagement with Fudan University in Shanghai, China, and worked closely with Nike as it developed business efforts in China.
+While at Oregon, Burton also created the Burton Marketing Group working almost exclusively in league management and sponsorship for entities such as IMG, Philippine Basketball Association (PBA), Japanese Pro Soccer League (J-League), National Football League (NFL), National Hockey League (NHL), Australian NBL, Visa, Oakland Raiders, FedEx, Indianapolis Colts, Buffalo Bills, Professional Bull Riders, Sport Accord, and TSE.

 In the mid-1990s (1993-95), Burton supervised numerous clients ranging from the NFL, Indianapolis Motor Speedway, Gillette, Sprint and Universal Studios while serving as a vice president for sports and entertainment marketing agency Clarion Performance Properties in Greenwich, Conn.

-During his varied career, Burton has written for the New York Times, Wall Street Journal, Ad Age, Sports Business Journal, SI.com, Sport Business International, Stadia and hosted his own sports business television show in Portland, Oregon.
+During his varied career, Burton has written for the New York Times, Wall Street Journal, Ad Age, Sports Business Journal, SI.com, Sport Business International, and Stadia and hosted a sports business television show in Portland, Oregon.
 He has provided national radio network commentary for the Sporting News Radio Network and is in frequent demand as a commentator on the sports industry.
-A frequent conference host/moderator and inspirational/motivational speaker, Burton's most recent engagements have included Chip Ganassi Racing (NASCAR and Indy Racing), the Association of Luxury Suite Directors and Point 3 Basketball.
+A frequent conference host/moderator and inspirational/motivational speaker, Burton’s most recent engagements have included Intel, Chip Ganassi Racing (NASCAR and Indy Racing), the Association of Luxury Suite Directors and Real Salt Lake (MLS).

 Burton began his career as a sportswriter in Syracuse before moving to Miller Brewing Company in Milwaukee, where he worked for 12 years in brand management and sports public relations.
 He served as national advertising manager for Miller Lite’s award-winning “Less Filling – Tastes Great” advertising campaign and also as a brand manager (Sharp’s and Lowenbrau).